Team

 Katharina Paul is Associate Professor at the University of Vienna (Department of Political Science and Research Platform Governance of Digital Practices).
 She obtained her PhD in Social and Political Sciences at the University of Amsterdam in 2009 and joined Erasmus University Rotterdam in 2010 as Assistant Professor of comparative health policy.
 In March 2013, Katharina Paul joined the University of Vienna.
 In June 2021, she was awarded a START Prize by the Austrian Science Fund (FWF) for her project Valuing Vaccination (VALUE-VACC).

-Research interests: Critical policy studies, health policy, vaccination, global health, digital health governance
+Research interests: Critical policy studies, knowledge politics, health policy, vaccination, global health, digital health governance

 Nora Hansl, BA MA

 Nora Hansl is a PhD candidate and researcher at the FWF START project “Valuing Vaccination: a multi-sited policy-valuography” (PI: Katharina T. Paul) since December 2022.
-Her research focuses on valuation practices concerning childhood vaccination and primary care.
+Her research focuses on valuation practices concerning childhood vaccination, decision-making practices of parents and paediatric practices in primary care.

-She studied Political Science at the University of Vienna, specialising in Policy- and Governance Analysis, International Political Economy and Qualitative Methods.
-Her collaborative Master’s thesis (Supervision: Barbara Prainsack) investigated the impact of the COVID-19 pandemic on students and the university through a qualitative interview series with students at the University of Vienna.
+Nora studied political science at the University of Vienna, specialising in Policy- and Governance Analysis, International Political Economy and Qualitative Methods.
+Her collaborative Master’s thesis investigated the impact of the COVID-19 pandemic on students and the university through a qualitative interview series with students at the University of Vienna.

 Research interests: Health Policy, Vaccination Policy, Interpretative Policy Research, Critical Policy Studies, Qualitative Methods, Political Ethnography